Klezmer: Orchestration

 Klezmer music is an instrumental tradition, without much of a history of songs or singing.
 In Eastern Europe, Klezmers did traditionally accompany the vocal stylings of the Badchen (wedding entertainer), although their performances were typically improvised couplets and the calling of ceremonies rather than songs.
 (The importance of the Badchen gradually decreased by the twentieth century, although they still continued in some traditions.)

 As for the klezmer orchestra, its size and composition varied by time and place.
-The Klezmer bands of the eighteenth and early nineteenth century were small, with roughly three to five musicians playing Woodwind or String instruments.
-Another common configuration in that era was similar to Hungarian bands today, typically a lead violinist, second violin, cello, and Cimbalom.
-In the mid-nineteenth century, the Clarinet started to appear in those small Klezmer ensembles as well.
-By the last decades of the century, in Ukraine, the orchestras had grown larger, averaging seven to twelve members, and incorporating Brass instruments and up to twenty for a prestigious occasion.
-(However, for poor weddings a large Klezmer ensemble might only send three or four of its junior members.)
-In these larger orchestras, on top of the core instrumentation of strings and woodwinds, cornets, C clarinets, trombones, a contrabass, a large Turkish drum, and several extra violins.
+The klezmer bands of the eighteenth and early nineteenth century were small, with roughly three to five musicians playing woodwind or string instruments.
+Another common configuration in that era was similar to Hungarian bands today, typically a lead violinist, second violin, cello, and cimbalom.
+In the mid-nineteenth century, the clarinet started to appear in those small Klezmer ensembles as well.
+By the last decades of the century, in Ukraine, the orchestras had grown larger, averaging seven to twelve members, and incorporating brass instruments and up to twenty for a prestigious occasion.
+(However, for poor weddings a large klezmer ensemble might only send three or four of its junior members.)
+In these larger orchestras, on top of the core instrumentation of strings and woodwinds, ensembles often featured cornets, C clarinets, trombones, a contrabass, a large Turkish drum, and several extra violins.
 The inclusion of Jews in tsarist army bands during the 19th century may also have led to the introduction of typical military band instruments into klezmer.
 With such large orchestras, the music was arranged so that the bandleader soloist could still be heard at key moments.
 In Galicia, and Belarus, the smaller string ensemble with cimbalom remained the norm into the twentieth century.
-American Klezmer as it developed in dancehalls and wedding banquets of the early twentieth century had a more complete orchestration not unlike those used in popular orchestras of the time.
+American klezmer as it developed in dancehalls and wedding banquets of the early twentieth century had a more complete orchestration not unlike those used in popular orchestras of the time.
 They use a clarinet, saxophone, or trumpet for the melody, and make great use of the trombone for slides and other flourishes.

-The melody in Klezmer music is generally assigned to the lead violin, although occasionally the flute and eventually clarinet.
+The melody in klezmer music is generally assigned to the lead violin, although occasionally the flute and eventually clarinet.
 The other instrumentalists provide harmony, rhythm, and some counterpoint (the latter usually coming from the second violin or viola).
-The clarinet now often played the melody.
+The clarinet now often plays the melody.
 Brass instruments—such as the French valved cornet and keyed German trumpet—eventually inherited a counter-voice role.
-Modern klezmer instrumentation is more commonly influenced by the instruments of the 19th century military bands than the earlier orchestras.
+Modern klezmer instrumentation is more commonly influenced by the instruments of the 19th-century military bands than the earlier orchestras.

 Percussion in early 20th-century klezmer recordings was generally minimal—no more than a wood block or snare drum.
 In Eastern Europe, percussion was often provided by a drummer who played a frame drum, or poyk, sometimes called baraban.
 A poyk is similar to a bass drum and often has a cymbal or piece of metal mounted on top, which is struck by a beater or a small cymbal strapped to the hand.